 Andrew's Arsenal

-Below is a list of my favorite instruments, all of which have been used on the CD recordings and at mass here at St. Joachim Church.
+Below is a list of my favorite instruments, many of which have been used on the CD recordings and at mass here at St. Joachim Church.
 I have managed to obtain all of them either for free or at very low cost by being patient, opportunistic, resourceful, lucky, and down-right cheap.

 Guitars: